Loran4vr/virtualtrade/fix_log.md

 - Cookie settings are correct for cross-site requests
 - Debug logging is in place to track session state
 - Explicit state handling added to session
-- Using Flask-Dance's session storage
+- Using Flask-Dance's session storage with correct import

 ## Next Steps
 1. Monitor session persistence after OAuth login